 The Common Shares are currently listed on the TSX, and accordingly, so long as the Company chooses to continue to be listed on such stock exchange, it must comply with the TSX requirements or guidelines when conducting business, especially when pursuing opportunities in the United States.
 On October 16, 2017, the TSX provided clarity regarding the application of Sections 306 (Minimum Listing Requirements) and 325 (Management) and Part VII (Halting of Trading, Suspension and Delisting of Securities) of the TSX Company Manual (collectively, the "TSX Requirements") to TSX-listed issuers with business activities in the cannabis sector.
 In TSX Staff Notice 2017-0009, the TSX notes that issuers with ongoing business activities that violate U.S. federal law regarding cannabis are not in compliance with the TSX Requirements.
 The TSX reminded issuers that, among other things, should the TSX find that a listed issuer is engaging in activities contrary to the TSX Requirements, the TSX has the discretion to initiate a delisting review.
-Although the Company believes that it currently complies with the TSX Requirements there is a risk that the Company's interpretation may differ from the TSX and failure to comply with the TSX Requirements could result in a delisting of the Common Shares from the TSX or the denial of an application for certain approvals, such as to have additional securities listed on the TSX, which could have a material adverse effect on the Company's business, financial condition, results of operations and growth prospects.
+Although the Company believes that it currently complies with the TSX Requirements there is a risk that the Company's interpretation may differ from the TSX and failure to comply with the TSX Requirements could result in a delisting of the Common Shares from the TSX or the denial of an application for certain approvals, such as to have additional securities listed on the TSX, which could have a material adverse effect on the trading price of the Common Shares and could have a material adverse effect on the Company's business, financial condition, results of operations and growth prospects.